Skidaway-io/SplunkDashboards/README.md

 <img width="625" alt="Screenshot 2024-09-13 at 2 48 43 PM" src="https://github.com/user-attachments/assets/7fe40f7d-06a1-4f9f-8986-b8723ffcd12e">

-17. Select upload and select the .csv file you downloaded from SnowFlake
+17. Select upload and select the .csv file you downloaded from SnowFlake.
+Use all the default options when loading the CSV.

 ## Important Notes